Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 If one considers a stationary spacetime, \emph{and} a frame where it is explicitly time-independent (i.e., a congruence of observers $u^{\alpha}$ tangent to a time-like Killing vector field, which necessarily means that the congruence is rigid \cite{MasonPooe}), the last two terms of Eq.~(\ref{eq:Geo3+1}) vanish and the geodesic equation becomes formally similar to the Lorentz force (\ref{eq:Lorentz}):

 The line element of a \emph{stationary spacetime} is generically described by:

-with $\Phi,\ \vec{\mathcal{A}},\ \gamma_{ij}$ time-independent.
-Here $\gamma_{ij}=(h^{u})_{ij}$ is a Riemannian metric, not flat in general, that measures the time-constant distance between stationary observers, as measured by the Einstein light signaling procedure \cite{LandauLifshitz}.
-This is the metric one can naturally associate with the quotient space in the case a rigid congruence; and, as discussed above, Eq.~(\ref{geoQM}) is just the acceleration of the 3-D curves obtained by projecting test-particle's geodesics in the 3-D manifold $\gamma_{ij}$.
-The GEM fields measured by the static observers (i.e.~the observers of zero 3-velocity in the coordinate system of \ref{eq:Stationary}) are related with the metric potentials by~\cite{Natario}: with $\tilde{\nabla}$ denoting the covariant differentiation operator \emph{with respect to the} \emph{spatial metric} $\gamma_{ij}$.
-The formulation (\ref{eq:GEMFieldsQM}) of GEM fields applying to stationary spacetimes is the most usual one; it was introduced in \cite{LandauLifshitz}, and further worked out in e.g.~\cite{NatarioCosta,Natario,Black Holes,ZonozBell,Oliva}, and is sometimes called the {}``quasi-Maxwell formalism''.
+with $\Phi$, $\vec{\mathcal{A}}$, $h_{ij}$ time-independent.
+Here $h_{ij}=(h^{u})_{ij}$ is a Riemannian metric, not flat in general, that measures the time-constant distance between stationary observers, as measured by the Einstein light signaling procedure \cite{LandauLifshitz}.
+As discussed above, Eq.~(\ref{geoQM}) is the acceleration of the 3-D curves obtained by projecting test-particle's geodesics in the 3-D manifold of metric $h_{ij}$.
+The GEM fields measured by the static observers (i.e.~the observers of zero 3-velocity in the coordinate system of \eqref{eq:Stationary}) are related with the metric potentials by~\cite{Natario}:

+with $\tilde{\nabla}$ denoting the covariant differentiation operator \emph{with respect to the} \emph{spatial metric} $h_{ij}$.
+The formulation (\ref{eq:GEMFieldsQM}) of GEM fields applying to stationary spacetimes is the most usual one; it was introduced in \cite{LandauLifshitz}, and further worked out in e.g.~\cite{NatarioCosta,Natario,Black Holes,ZonozBell,Oliva}, and is sometimes called the ``quasi-Maxwell formalism''.